UoM-Data-Science-Platforms/gm-sde/projects/062 - Sperrin/README.md

 _Link_: [https://github.com/rw251/.../query-build-rq062-cohort.sql](https://github.com/rw251/gm-idcr/tree/master/shared/Reusable%20queries%20for%20data%20extraction/query-build-rq062-cohort.sql)

 ---
-### Year, month and week of birth
+### Year, month, week, and day of birth
-To get the week of birth for each patient.
+To get the date of birth for each patient, in various formats.

 _Assumptions_

 - Patient data is obtained from multiple sources.
-Where patients have multiple WeekOfBirths we determine the WeekOfBirth as follows:
+Where patients have multiple DateOfBirths we determine the DateOfBirth as follows:
-- If the patients has a WeekOfBirth in their primary care data feed we use that as most likely to be up to date
+- If the patients has a DateOfBirth in their primary care data feed we use that as most likely to be up to date
-- If every WeekOfBirth for a patient is the same, then we use that
+- If every DateOfBirth for a patient is the same, then we use that
-- If there is a single most recently updated WeekOfBirth in the database then we use that
+- If there is a single most recently updated DateOfBirth in the database then we use that
-- Otherwise we take the highest WeekOfBirth for the patient that is not in the future
+- Otherwise we take the highest DateOfBirth for the patient that is not in the future

 _Input_
 ```